-The end of long-term contracts and subsidized phones may have blurred some of the distinctions between traditional postpaid cell phone plans and prepaid ones, but there are still a number of differences that could make one or another the better choice.
+The phasing out of long-term contracts and subsidized phones may have blurred some of the distinctions between traditional postpaid cell phone plans and prepaid ones, but there are still a number of differences that could make one or another the better choice.
 Postpaid plans typically require a solid credit rating (since you are paying for service after it is delivered).
 If your credit is shaky, or if you are just starting to build your credit history, you may need to subscribe to a prepaid plan to get service.
 That's not all bad news.
 Prepaid plans are sometimes cheaper than postpaid plans with equal service terms, and all ride on the same networks that carriers use for their postpaid offerings.
 While most postpaid plan users are now being funneled into shared-data plans, individual lines are available on prepaid, and can save a few dollars as well.
 If all you want is talk and text on either a monthly or pay as you go basis, prepaid is also likely to be your most cost-effective option.

 However, postpaid plans have some powerful pluses as well.
 While some carriers will activate most phones, including flagship phones, on prepaid, some reserve the hottest new devices for their postpaid customers.
 Also, prepaid phones use the same networks as postpaid ones, but carriers will sometimes cap maximum data speeds for prepaid users (though still at levels that are fine for almost all uses, including streaming).
-Some carriers reserve or charge extra for some features, such as device tethering (which allows you to use your smartphone as a Wi-Fi hotspot for connecting laptops, tablets, etc., to the Internet) or voice over LTE (VoLTE) calling (also called HD voice, which allows for higher quality voice calls), to their prepaid customers as well.
+Some carriers reserve, limit or charge extra for some features, such as device tethering (which allows you to use your smartphone as a Wi-Fi hotspot for connecting laptops, tablets, etc., to the Internet) or voice over LTE (VoLTE) calling (also called HD voice, which allows for higher quality voice calls), to their prepaid customers as well.